 “Are you serious?”

 “Yes, Daniel.
 The expression on her face and the one on Marcus’s are completely different.
 They had different nights.
-She went in smiling and came out looking confused.”
+She went in smiling and came out looking scared and confused.”

 “Shit,” Daniel cursed.

 “Shit is right.
 How many girls has he entertained since he’s been home?”

 “I don’t know,” he answers sounding exasperated and pissed.
 “I will get you that info just give me a minute.”